fmuni/filteredTFM/README.md

 All rights reserved.

-Note that some modules (or files) within the eulerianFilteredTFM package are not under the copyright of the above copyright holders.
-These modules (or files) are included in the eulerianFilteredTFM package with a valid open-source license.
+Note that some modules (or files) within the filteredTFM package are not under the copyright of the above copyright holders.
+These modules (or files) are included in the filteredTFM package with a valid open-source license.
 Please see the text in the source files, or the corresponding sub-directory, for more detailed information on copyright and the license that applies for these files.

 License
 -----------------